 - where the children are to go to kindergarten or school

 - what medical treatment the children are to receive

 - what extra curricular activities the children are to be involved in.

 As cliched as this might sound, and as hard as it might be, the best thing that you can do is to try to reach agreement with your former spouse about the various children’s issues that you are faced with.
 You can do this by having discussions in person on your own or with the help of a mediator.

-> Mediation services are readily available in South Australia and are a great, cost effective way to work towards an agreement with your former spouse about the arrangements for children.
+Mediation services are readily available in South Australia and are a great, cost effective way to work towards an agreement with your former spouse about the arrangements for your children.

-> You can access mediation services via the following links:
+You can access mediation services via the following links:

 - Relationships Australia in various locations throughout Adelaide